Reentrant Rigidity Transition in Planar Epithelia with Volume- and Area Elasticity

 {\it Introduction.---}During morphogenesis, epithelial tissues must have an ability to transition dynamically between elastic and fluid-like states to support mechanical stresses on one hand and facilitate cellular rearrangements and large-scale tissue flows on the other~\cite{mongera18,tetley19,kim20,atia21,lawsonkeister21,petridou21,hannezo22}.
 This dual solid–fluid behavior has been widely studied using two-dimensional~(2D) Area- and Perimeter-Elasticity~(APE) model, which assumes that each cell's apical area $A$ and perimeter $P$ tend towards preferred values $A_0$ and $P_0$, respectively~\cite{farhadifar07,Hocevar09,staple10,bi15,park15}.
 The model predicts a rigidity transition controlled by the preferred cell shape: Tissues are rigid when the actual cell shapes are incompatible with the preferred one and floppy when cells can attain their preferred areas and perimeters~\cite{moshe18,merkel19}.
 In the floppy regime, the linear shear modulus vanishes and, depending on their structure, tissues may also display zero energy barriers for cell rearrangements~\cite{bi15,sahu20}.

 These findings extend to fully three-dimensional (3D) space-filling cell aggregates~\cite{merkel2018geometrically}.
-Analogous to 2D, the generalized 3D model employs Volume- and Area Elasticity~(VAE), which minimizes the energy when cell volumes and surface areas match the preferred values $V_0$ and $S_0$, respectively.
+Analogous to 2D, the generalized 3D model employs Volume- and Area Elasticity~(VAE), minimizing the energy when cell volumes and surface areas match the preferred values $V_0$ and $S_0$, respectively.
 As in 2D, the preferred 3D cell shape controls rigidity and the linear shear modulus vanishes when tissues transition from rigid to floppy states~\cite{merkel2018geometrically}.

-While 3D VAE model naturally extends the concept of rigidity transition to bulk cell aggregates, it remains less clear how 2D APE model translates to 3D epithelial monolayers.
-A recent model developed by some of us addressed this open question by coupling apical cell mechanics, described by APE, to the basolateral cell region under surface tension~\cite{rozman24}.
-This coupling inherently introduces apico-basal asymmetry in cell mechanics, suppressing the rigidity transition, such that tissues remain rigid regardless of the preferred apical cell shape~\cite{rozman24}.
+Generalizing the 2D APE model to 3D epithelial monolayers has proven more subtle.
+A natural approach is to couple the APE framework—capturing the mechanics of apically positioned adherens junctions and actomyosin cortices—to the basolateral cell surfaces under surface tension.
+Yet this apico–basolateral coupling suppresses the rigidity transition, rendering tissues rigid regardless of the preferred apical cell shape~\cite{rozman24}.
+This raises the central question of our work: Do the physics underlying the 2D APE model carry over to 3D monolayers?
+More specifically, what theoretical framework can account for a rigidity transition in 3D monolayers in a way that remains consistent with the 2D APE model?

-Here, we study whether the rigidity transition can be recovered in monolayers if the mechanics are described VAE, similarly to the model of bulk tissues~\cite{merkel2018geometrically}.
+Here, we address these questions by studying the mechanics of 3D monolayers governed by VAE.
 By 2D-projecting our model, we explore its relation to APE model and confirm that the properties of epithelia, studied in 2D, are generally translatable to 3D.
 We characterize, both analytically and numerically, the phase diagram of rigid and floppy monolayers and find a novel reentrant rigidity transition, controlled by in-plane isotropic strain.
 The model also features a regime of floppy states with a vanishing 2D bulk modulus, associated with isotropic in-plane deformations, and a discontinuous Columnar-to-Squamous Transition~(CST), controlled by cell-cell adhesion.
 Importantly, our study shows that 3D cell shapes fundamentally affect tissue's response to isotropic compression.
-While the 2D model, counterintuitively, predicts tissue softening upon compression and hardening upon dilation~\cite{tong22,hernandez23}, tissues in our 3D model are rigidified both when compressed and dilated.
+While the 2D model, counterintuitively, predicts tissue softening upon compression and stiffening upon dilation~\cite{tong22,hernandez23}, tissues in our 3D model are rigidified both when compressed and dilated.